NileshRP010/fylaro-finternet-finance/docs/ARCHITECTURE.md

 ## System Overview

-Fylaro is built as a modern, scalable dApp that bridges traditional invoice financing with blockchain technology.
+Fylaro is built as a modern, scalable dApp that bridges traditional invoice financing with blockchain technology, leveraging Arbitrum's Layer 2 infrastructure for fast and cost-efficient transactions while maintaining Ethereum's security guarantees.
 The architecture follows microservices principles with clear separation of concerns.

 ## Component Architecture